Payments to foster carers

 After a further two years' experience at level three, in addition to training, carers can work with their supervising social worker to be assessed for level four.

-Carers on level four receive an additional £106 per child, per week.
+Carers on level four receive an additional £108 per child aged 5-17 or £88 per child aged 0-4 years, per week.